google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 # Sequence Prediction

 <!--
 One application that RNNs are particularly good at is sequence prediction.
-Our lab will actually be a sequence prediciton lab.
+Our lab will actually be a sequence prediction lab.

 So far in this course, all of our predictions have assumed the data are time-independent.
 That is, we could shuffle around all the data points and prediction points in time, and nothing would change.